Ljupka/indoor_positioning_tool/README.md

- Testing out: The images in the folder nn_images are recommended to be uploaded in the app as the use of these images can currectly ensure correct positioning on the map.
+ Testing out: The images in the folder nn_images are recommended to be uploaded in the app as the use of these images can currently ensure correct positioning on the map.